folio-org/raml-module-builder/README.md

 - This module implements basic circulation APIs
 - RAMLs and json schemas can be found in the ramls directory
     -   Open the pom.xml - notice the jars in the `dependencies` section as well as the `plugins` section.
 The ramls directory is passed in the pom.xml via a maven exec plugin to the interfaces framework tool to generate source files within the circulation project.
 The generated interfaces are implemented within the project.
+    -   Open the `com.sling.rest.impl` package and notice that the appropriate parameters (as described in the RAML) are passed as parameters to these functions so that no parameter parsing is needed by the developer.
+    -   **IMPORTANT NOTE:** every interface implementation - by any module - must reside in package `com.sling.rest.impl` - this is the package that is scanned at runtime, by the runtime framework to find the needed runtime implementations of the generated interfaces.

 To run the circulation module -> navigate to the /target/ directory and `java -jar circulation-fat.jar`